 Host cell protein (HCP) constitutes a significant class of process-related impurities in biological drugs.
 The complexity and diversity of residual HCP composition in biologics and the incomplete understanding of their potential impact also pose unknown risks besides some of the well-known risks from certain problematic HCPs.
 This can make the HCP risk assessment and management an industry-wide challenge.

 Although attempts have been made to address these challenges in the biopharmaceutical industry, gaps still remain in terms of how to manage the risks associated with HCP during bioprocess development.
 To this end, a BioPhorum Development Group (BPDG) HCP working team consisting of several companies initiated a collaboration among its members to align industry best practices and generated a generic risk assessment tool to manage HCP-related risks identified during biologics development from both an assay development and process development perspective.

-The work forms part of a more detailed analysis and discussion in a two part article published in May and June’s 2018 editions of BioProcess International.
+This tool forms part of a more detailed analysis and discussion in a two part article “Host cell protein risk management and control during bioprocess development: A consolidated biotech industry review” published in May and June’s 2018 editions of BioProcess International.